Chris Martin (baseball): Texas Rangers

-Atlanta Braves (2019–2021)
+Atlanta Braves

 On July 30, the day before the 2019 trade deadline, the Rangers traded Martin to the Atlanta Braves in exchange for Kolby Allard.
 On September 11, Martin pitched an immaculate inning in the bottom of the seventh against the Philadelphia Phillies.
 He had a 4.08 ERA with Atlanta in 20 games after the trade, finishing the season with a 3.40 ERA and four saves in 58 total appearances.
 The Braves included Martin on their roster for the 2019 National League Division Series, but he injured an oblique muscle while warming up in Game 1 and was removed from the roster.

 A free agent after the 2019 season, Martin re-signed with Atlanta on a two-year contract worth $14 million on November 19.
 In the pandemic-shortened 2020 season, he pitched to a 1.00 ERA in 19 relief appearances spanning 18 innings.
 In 2021, Martin had a 3.95 ERA in 46 relief appearances.
 During the 2021 postseason, Martin had a 2.08 ERA in five appearances as the Braves won the 2021 World Series.

-Chicago Cubs (2022)
+Chicago Cubs

 On March 17, 2022, Martin signed a one-year contract with the Chicago Cubs worth $2.5 million, with additional achievable incentives.
 Martin appeared in 34 games for the Cubs, recording a 4.31 ERA in 31 1/3 innings.
 He recorded a 3.29 ERA in his appearances after June 17.

-Los Angeles Dodgers (2022)
+Los Angeles Dodgers

 On July 30, 2022, the Cubs traded Martin to the Los Angeles Dodgers in exchange for Zach McKinstry.
 He pitched 24 2/3 innings over 26 games and finished 3–1 with a 1.46 ERA.

-Boston Red Sox (2023–present)
+Boston Red Sox (second stint)

 On December 8, 2022, Martin signed a two-year contract with the Boston Red Sox.
+He started the 2023 season as a member of Boston's bullpen, and spent two weeks during the second half of April on the injured list.
+Martin served as an effective reliever for the Red Sox, posting a 4–1 record with a 1.05 ERA in 55 appearances before being placed on the injured list on September 28 due to a viral infection.

+Texas Rangers (second stint)

+On January 6, 2025, Martin signed a one-year, $5.5 million contract with the Texas Rangers.

+In a 2-1 loss to the Detroit Tigers on July 21, Martin suffered a left calf strain and was placed on the injured list.

+Martin returned from the injured list on September 1, earning the victory in relief during a 7-5 extra innings win over the Arizona Diamondbacks.

 Pitching style

 Martin is listed at 6 ft 8 in and 215 lbs.
 He throws a fastball that averages 95 mph.
 He also throws a slider, a splitter, and a cut fastball.
+He has exceptional control, walking just 1.1 batters per 9 innings over the course of his career.